keepcoding-abhi/LoanApprovalPrediction/README.md

 The dataset is stored in Loan_Default.csv file.
 This dataset was taken from https://www.kaggle.com/code/aekanshg96/loan-defaulter-ak-every-classification-ever/data

+The csv file in the "Dataset" folder has been truncated to have size smaller than 25MB.
+The notebook "SML_Project.ipynb" was executed on original dataset which can be found on the aforementioned link.

 In order to run the project the csv file must be present inside a folder named "Dataset" in the same folder as the SML_Project.ipynb notebook.

 Steps to run the project: